Tūpari Reserve

 What work is being done?

-The Trust follows the principles of natural regeneration, removing gorse and broom only where fragile alpine plants are unable to compete, as well as along tracks and boundaries.
-Under the cover of these nursery plants, seeds from the remnant forest then repopulate the land, providing a robust flora suited to local conditions.
+The Trust follows the principles of natural regeneration.
+Gorse and broom are only removed where fragile alpine plants are unable to compete, and along tracks and boundaries.
+Gorse and broom act as nursery cover, allowing seeds from nearby forest remnants to naturally repopulate the land with vegetation suited to local conditions.

-Work has begun excluding exotic pest species.
-This starts with fencing out stock and the targeting of pest species such as possum, ferret, stoat, weasel, hare, rabbit, rat, pig, deer, hedgehog and feral cat.
+Work is also underway to exclude exotic pest species.
+This starts with fencing out stock and the targeted control of pest species such as possum, ferret, stoat, weasel, rabbit, rat, pig, deer, hedgehog and feral cat.

-Control of invasive plant species such as old man’s beard, banana passionfruit, wilding pine, grey willow, cherry plum and ivy is underway.
+Invasive plant control is ongoing, and includes species such as old man’s beard, banana passionfruit, wilding pine, grey willow, cherry plum and ivy.

 The Trust is working towards the requirements needed to provide legal protection for the ecologically significant areas of Tūpari Reserve.
 Over time, as natural regeneration progresses, protection will be extended to those areas of the property which are still in modified pasture.